Dagger categories via anti-involutions and positivity: Hermitian fixed points and Hermitian completion

 Using that $(d^2 h)^{-1} = d(dh^{-1})$, this diagram indeed expresses the fact that $(dh)^{-1}\colon dc \to d^2 c$ is a Hermitian fixed point.
 Note that by construction $h\colon c \to dc$ is a unitary isomorphism between the objects $(c,h)$ and $(dc, (dh)^{-1})$ in the dagger category $\Herm \mathcal{C}$. \end{ex}

-\begin{rem} We expect the discussion above to be closely related to \cite[section 6]{egger} as follows.
+\begin{rem} We expect the discussion above to be closely related to \cite[Section 6]{egger} as follows.
 This reference considers covariant op-monoidal involutions which in certain rigid monoidal categories should be related to monoidal anti-involutions after composing with a choice of dual functor.
-Their notion of Hermitian sesquilinear pairing \cite[Definition 6.2]{egger} should be related to our notion of Hermitian fixed point and \cite[Lemma 6.3]{egger} should be related to our Hermitian completion. \end{rem}
+This relationship is shown in \cite[Section 2.2]{luukthesis} in the symmetric monoidal case.
+The notion of Hermitian sesquilinear pairing in \cite[Definition 6.2]{egger} should be related to our notion of Hermitian fixed point and \cite[Lemma 6.3]{egger} should be related to our Hermitian completion. \end{rem}

 \begin{defn} We extend the construction of definition \ref{defn:Herm} to a $2$-functor

 as follows.
 For an involutive functor $(F, \varphi)\colon (\mcC, d, \eta) \to (\mcD, d, \rho)$ we define

 on objects by $\Herm F(c,h) = (F(c), h_F := \varphi_c \circ F(h))$, and on morphisms by $\Herm F(f) = F(f)$.
 For an involutive natural transformation $\alpha \colon (F,\varphi) \to (F',\varphi')$ we define $\Herm \alpha \colon \Herm F \to \Herm F'$ by $(\Herm \alpha)_c := \alpha_c$. \end{defn}